Starobilsk: Russian occupation

 On 24 February 2022, at the start of the 2022 Russian invasion of Ukraine, Russian Forces began an assault on Starobilsk, consisting of an unspecified number of Tanks, BMPS, and infantry.

 On 6 March 2022, hundreds of locals gathered and took down the flag of the Luhansk People's Republic, burning it and singing the Ukrainian national anthem.
 The pro-Russian forces dispersed the pro-Ukrainian meeting with shots in the air.

 On 11 August 2022, Askyar Laishev, a former law enforcement officer and collaborator, was killed in a car bombing on Shevchenko Street.

 In early September 2022, Ukraine launched a major counteroffensive in the region.
 On 13 September, Ukrainian Governor of Luhansk Oblast, Serhiy Haidai, stated that Russian forces had fled Starobilsk adding that the city was "practically empty".
 As for December 2022, the latter claim was proven to be false, as the Ukrainian counteroffensive has stalled outside Svatove, around 60 km from Starobilsk.

 On 1 April 2024 a car bomb in the centre of Starobilsk killed the pro-Russian Deputy Head of the Centre for Servicing Educational Organisations of the Luhansk People’s Republic, Valerii Chaika.

+On 22 May 2026, a drone strike hit a student dormitory and educational buildings of Starobilsk College of Luhansk Pedagogical University.
+Russian and Russian-installed officials attributed the attack to Ukraine.
+21 people were killed while 42 others were injured.